mcgnly/DeveloperDocumentation/Support/FAQs.md

 <h3> Where can I get my Device Id? </h3>
 <p>Once you've onboarded your WunderBar, to get your Devices Ids, go to the Devices section and click on the small 'settings' icon of any of your sensors to get its Id</p>

-<h3> I am a Web developer.
-Can I still use the relayr platform?</h3>

-<p>Of course!
-Don't worry, we haven't forgotten you.
-Check out our <a href="https://developer.relayr.io/documents/WEB/WebDevelopers" target="_blank">Web section </a> for more information.
-Our code samples will help you get started.</p>

 <h3> Which service is relayr using for data distribution?</h3>

 <p>We are using PubNub as our data distribution service.
 You can learn more about our usage of PubNub <a href="https://developer.relayr.io/documents/PubNub/Reference" target="_blank">here</a>.</p>